- Policy Issues

 During ANS teacher workshops, educators interact with nuclear professionals to explore basic concepts, learn about experiments and demonstrations suitable for the classroom, and experience hands-on activities to share with their students.

 Our workshops are possible due to the support of ANS members who volunteer their time and expertise, and are funded, in part, by the Center for Nuclear Science and Technology Information.
-Visit our calendar of events to locate a workshop in your area.

 ANS has grade-appropriate STEM resources and project materials available for teachers that explain the many uses of the atom and the vital role of nuclear technology.
 Electronic versions can be downloaded or viewed on this site, or teachers can purchase prints to handout in their classrooms.
 To purchase ANS materials, please visit the ANS Store.